 Group Studio is about challenging yourself to work deeper through your own full-studio practice on the various pieces of Pilates apparatus, including the Reformer, Chair, Springboard, Barrels, and Mat.
 This class is a small group, full-studio experience that encourages independence under the watchful eye of a skilled instructor as students move through a complete Pilates method circuit workout.

-A small group setting of four (4) students will ensure that there’s still plenty of one-on-one guidance, support, and structure while encouraging you to own your Pilates practice
+A small group setting of six (6) students will ensure that there’s still plenty of one-on-one guidance, support, and structure while encouraging you to own your Pilates practice

 Prenatal and Postpartum